RichardJActon/xenothesis/content/episode/39_Xenogenesis_Adulthood-Rites_PHOENIX_ch16-17.md

 ---
-Description: "In episode 39, Richard and Michael discuss plastics ill advised use of alcohol as an anesthetic and possibility of a human Akjai"
+Description: "In episode 39, Richard and Michael discuss plastics ill advised use of alcohol as an anaesthetic and possibility of a human Akjai"
 aliases:
 - /39
 author: richardjacton